MikolajBibro/rain_notification/README.md

 # rain_notification

-Simple app based on rainviewer api to notificate users when it rains in their locations.
+Simple app based on rainviewer api to notificate users by email when it rains in their locations.